View on GitHub

 Signing with AWS Key Management Service

 AWS Key Management Service (KMS) stores only the private key, the certificate must be provided separately.
 The keystore parameter references the AWS region.
+Setting the AWS_USE_FIPS_ENDPOINT environment variable to true will ensure the FIPS endpoint is used.

 The AWS access key, secret key, and optionally the session token, are concatenated and used as the storepass parameter; if the latter is not provided, Jsign attempts to fetch the credentials from the environment variables (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY and AWS_SESSION_TOKEN) or from the IMDSv2 service when running on an AWS EC2 instance.